 If a malfunction is uncovered during the quick automatic diagnostic test the airbag light may stay on continuously or even flash.
 This could mean a problem that would prevent the airbag from deploying in the case of an accident.
 For this reason diagnosis should be performed as quickly as possible.

 One of the components that get a constant workout in any SRS system is a part that most mechanics will call the clockspring.
 The airbag clock spring allows for constant electrical contact to the steering wheel mounted module and related components at all times.

 The clock spring is located between the steering wheel and the steering column and contains a conductive flat ribbon that maintains this needed contact during steering wheel rotation.
 This important component feeds power from the vehicle's battery up to the module and is ultimately responsible for providing the needed energy to deploy the bag.

-If electrical contact should be disrupted between the module and the airbag clock spring a code will be set and the air bag light may flash to indicate that there is a problem.
+If electrical contact should be disrupted between the module and the airbag clock spring, a code will be set and the warning light may flash to indicate that there is a problem.

 Since this is one of the only components that are constantly moving in the SRS system it is also one of the most common failures.

 Replacement of the SRS clock-spring requires the removal of the airbag assembly and the steering wheel as well.
 Some special tools may be required to complete the repairs.
 Accidental deployment when removing the air bag is not common but is possible.
 For these reasons it's best to have it replaced by a qualified car mechanic.

 Diagnosis of many air bag light faults is impossible without some special tools.
 On Ford vehicles from the late eighties well into the nineties a special tool called a simulator (pictured to the right) is used to aid in diagnostics.